JihwanMyung/LocoBox/README.md

 ## Deployment

-This software system requires Arduino Mega 2560 for controlling either 5 (main release) or 10 boxes (optional) and a digital slot extension (custom-made).
+This software system requires Arduino Mega 2560 for controlling either 5 (main release) or 10 boxes (optional with a custom-made digital slot extension).
 Each box requires 1 PIR sensor (digital input) and 1 relay switch.

 ## On-going developments